kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 Inside the ToyStack I put the brownie project and switch into `ch01-10` branch.
 Then, I start chat with Claude with the prompt like this.

 > I want to make a browser engine with Swift programming language.
 Currently, I have brownie - a browser engine with Python that comes from Browser Engineering book.
 Your task is read the Python code inside the brownie and porting it into Swift.
 Create a plan with step by step which one is first, second, and so on.
-In the end, you're a guider and give me the code BUT you're NOT ALLOWED to edit the code.
+You're a guider and give me the code BUT you're NOT ALLOWED to edit the code.
 I'm a learner and will re-type the code program to get better understanding of the meaning of code.

-Now, the ToyStack has covered the chapter 14 along with some exercises from the Browser Engineering.
-The ToyStack doesn't have any third-party dependencies.
+The ToyStack has covered the chapter 14 along with some exercises from the Browser Engineering.
+It doesn't have any third-party dependencies.
 It's only using Swift and SwiftUI.
 The rendering engine is built from scratch by follow the Browser Engineering book.
 Meanwhile for JavaScript engine, I use JavaScriptCore (Safari) instead of build from scratch.
-Maybe I will try to built it using Swift too in the future.
+I guess I will try to built it using Swift too in the future.

 ## Closing

 Thanks to the help from AI, the code is no longer mystery and build a "toy" browser engine can be done in days instead of weeks or months.
 But, for the real-world browser engine is another story.
 My experience when make the browser engine with Swift is mixed feeling.
 Mostly, I'm confused with the output of code program because I have less experience with Swift programming language.
-Even along with the web browser term like Chrome - it's a control for managing tabs, back and forward button, address bar input, bookmark site.
+Even along with the web browser term called Chrome - it's a control for managing tabs, back and forward button, address bar input, bookmark site.
 I was thinking the Chrome is just the product name of Google Chrome. 🙈

 If I want to make a description on how the browser engine works maybe like this: